syncfusion-content/xamarin-docs/Xamarin/SfChart/export.md

 **Windows Phone** – The image will be saved inside the “/Pictures/ Saved Pictures” directory.

-Note: In order to save the image in Android and Windows Phone, you have to enable the permission to write the file in device storage.
+N> In order to save the image in Android and Windows Phone, you have to enable the permission to write the file in device storage.